Logo design that improves comprehension and retention

 The improved version has a bit more logic and more eccentrics to help aid memorability.

-Rand is well-known among industry peers, educators and the media for innovative design and a congenial nature.
-Given a number of architectural businesses with the Elliott name, his relatively short and somewhat unusual first name is seen as an advantage that differentiates the firm and makes us easier to locate.
+From promo copy: Rand Elliott is known for innovative design and a congenial nature.
+Given a number of architectural businesses with the Elliott name, his relatively short and somewhat unusual first name is seen as an advantage that differentiates the firm.

-Which of the logos below best represents the rationale stated above? (existing on the left, improved sketches on right).
+Which of the logos below best represents the rationale stated above? (existing on the left, improved drafts on right).

 Making this logo better was easy